 Comprehensive compensation data provide park and recreation agency leaders with guidance on how to attract the best staff.
 Such data also can provide park and recreation professionals with insights about salary and benefits being offered by potential employers.
 To amass that data, the Research team of the National Recreation and Park Association (NRPA) sent a 34-question survey in March 2021 to elicit not only the salary data of 10 positions at park and recreation agencies, but also general information about benefits and salary policies.
 The responses from leaders of nearly 450 park and recreation agencies across the United States are the basis of this report.

 - Park and Recreation Agency Director (or Executive Director or Superintendent)

 - Planning Director (or Superintendent)

-- Director of Finance (or Business Manager or Administrative Director)
+- Director of Finance (or Administrative Director or Business Manager)

 - Recreation Director (or Recreation Superintendent or Assistant Director – Recreation)

 - Park Operations Director (or Maintenance Director or Maintenance Superintendent)